raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

 posponer = put off `I put off going to the dentist for months`

-ceder, rendirse = give in `I gave in to my friend's request to go out` - `I gave in to temptation and ate the cake`
+ceder, rendirse = give in `I gave in to my friend's request to go out` - `I gave in to temptation and ate the cake` tirar la toalla = throw in the towel `After trying for hours to fix the car, I finally threw in the towel and called a mechanic`

 ## Outcome of an Activity